'Baby cheetah' dropped off at Orlando fire station

-ORLANDO, Fla. - A man dropped off what he thought was a "baby cheetah" Thursday at an Orlando fire station.
+A man dropped off what he thought was a "baby cheetah" Thursday at an Orlando fire station.

 Turns out, though, that the tiny animal is a bobcat.